leorrose/B7Fun/README.md

 2. Make sure Python is in path (if not follow this guide [Add python to path](https://datatofish.com/add-python-to-windows-path/))
 3. Make sure pip is in path (if not follow this guide [Add pip to pathe](https://appuals.com/fix-pip-is-not-recognized-as-an-internal-or-external-command/))
 4. Make sure you got docker on your computer (if not dwnload here [Docker Download](https://docs.docker.com/docker-for-windows/install-windows-home/))
+5. Run redis docker image (for chat), run in cmd **docker run -p 6379:6379 -d redis:5**
 5. Clone repository.
-6. Run installationWin.bat and wait untill console closes.
+6. Run Devops Scripts\installationWin.bat and wait untill console closes.
 7. Thats it, you are all set up to run.

 ### Project Setup (Linux):